Harry Stoke Early Records

 The National Archives, Kew

-that a moiety of the tithes of Harry Stoke hamlet belong to Winterbourne
+claiming that a moiety of the tithes of Harry Stoke hamlet belong to

-'where the inhabitants of Harry Stoke have buried their dead' because Stoke
+Winterbourne 'where the inhabitants of Harry Stoke have buried their

-same of the composition of tithes between the rector of Winterbourne and the
+extract from same of the composition of tithes between the rector of

 [Fd 2/10; Kb 2/4; Kd 2/2]